geogebra/solver-engine/README.md

 isn't required.
 Make sure you have node.js installed and run `npm i` at the root of this project, so that Prettier and eslint can work.

+In IntelliJ, go to "Settings" > "Actions on Save" and disable "Reformat code".
+If you don't do that, then IntelliJ will reformat your code using its own internal formatter, which we don't want, because we are using prettier and ktlint instead.

 ## Deployment

 The project can be deployed to a Kubernetes cluster.
 The configured